zpainter/iassist/content/about/regional-report-2007-2008-europe.md

     humanities;
 -   The Dutch e-science project 'Big Grid', in which DANS is working on grid archiving;
--   The National Coalition for Digital Preservation\', in cooperation with the National Library and other parties;
+-   The National Coalition for Digital Preservation', in cooperation with the National Library and other parties;
 -   A number of 'Small Data Projects', aimed at describing important data sets, feasibility studies, pilots and explorations in the area